2017 Wisconsin Act 59 Moratorium

-NEW: Districts are no longer able to enter energy efficiency data into the School Finance Portal for the portal has been closed per 2017 Wisconsin Act 59 (2017-19 Budget).
-Districts may review their utility savings by going to the SAFR Reporting Portal at http://dpi.wi.gov/sfs/reporting/safr/overview.
-However, Districts who need to update their energy efficiency utility savings, or have other related questions are to contact Roger Kordus at 608-267-3752 or email@example.com
+Districts are no longer able to enter energy efficiency data into the School Finance Portal for the portal has been closed per 2017 Wisconsin Act 59 (2017-19 Budget).
+Districts may review their utility savings by going to the SAFR Reporting Portal.
+However, districts that need to update their energy efficiency utility savings or have other related questions are to contact Roger Kordus at 608-267-3752.

 Per 2017 Wisconsin Act 59 (2017-19 Budget), school boards are prohibited from adopting a resolution to utilize the Energy Efficiency Exemption to the revenue limit after December 31, 2017 (through December 3018).
 School Boards have the authority to adopt EEE resolutions after October 1, 2017 and before January 1, 2018 that are applicable beginning in 2018-19 and thereafter.

 A School Board may issue debt after December 31, 2017 to fund the energy efficiency exemption project(s) that were approved by the School Board prior to December 31, 2017.
 Under current law, resolutions may not be passed after December 31, 2017.
 This includes changes to any existing resolutions.

 A school board may adopt a resolution to increase the revenue limit otherwise applicable to a school district under s.
 121.91 (2m), Stats., in any school year by an amount spent by the school district in that school year on a project to implement energy efficiency measures or to purchase energy efficiency products.
 District may use this non-recurring exemption to the revenue limit to pay for an energy efficiency project in a single year or to repay a note, bond or loan used to finance the project.

 Before passing a resolution, the Board must enter into a performance contract under §66.0133.
 A properly executed performance contract will provide the Board with the information required for the resolution.
 The Department of Public Instruction (DPI) provides a sample resolution and a table for districts to use to collect the required information to list each energy efficiency measure/product with related cost recovery performance indicators, estimated cost and estimated savings and payback period.